-In the Regulatory Conditions the Buyers commit to limit future price increases for Parking and Barge Operations to the rate of inflation for at least six years, and the Commission finds this commitment to be a reasonable approach to protect consumers and to ensure the reasonableness of the parking and barge rates.
-Regulatory Condition No. 4.
-The Commission, in its Sub 21 Order, allowed the current parking and barge rates charged by BHIL to continue, and the Commission finds that BHIFT should be allowed to maintain those rates following closing, with the opportunity to adjust them to accommodate for inflation.
-The Commission therefore concludes that (1) the existing rates are reasonable such that there is no need to "establish" new rates at this time pursuant to N.C.G.S. § 62-133, and (2) a rate base determination is not necessary at this time because new rates are not being established.
+In the Regulatory Conditions, the Applicant commits to limit future price increases to the rate of inflation for six years, and the Commission find this commitment to be a reasonable approach to protect consumers and to ensure the reasonableness of the parking and barge rates.
+(Condition 4).
+The Commission, in its Order in Docket No. A-41.
+Sub 21 allowed the current rates charged by BHIL to continue and finds that BHIFT should be allowed to maintain those rates following closing, with the opportunity to adjust them to accommodate for inflation.
+In rebuttal testimony, Applicants' expert witness Taylor prepared a table showing that BHIL's charges for parking are among the lowest of benchmarked parking operations in North Carolina.
+(Tr.
+Vol. 7, 102-05).
+Village witness Gardner agreed that the current parking and barge rates are reasonable.
+(Tr.
+Vol. 4, 151-52).
+The Applicants and the Public Staff have stipulated and agreed that current rates for parking and barge services should be allowed to continue (subject to annual inflation adjustments for six years).
+Therefore, the Commission concludes that (i) the existing rates are reasonable such that there is no need to "establish" new rates at this time pursuant to N.C.
+Gen. Stat. § 62-133, and (ii) a rate base determination is not necessary at this time since new rates are not being established.